 This hybrid lily is grown by crossing Oriental lilies with Trumpet or Aurelian Lilies.
 This combination produces the beautiful blooming flower of oriental lilies with the sturdiness, heat tolerance, and vivid color of Trumpet and Aurelian hybrids.

 These plants are also disease and pest-resistant that makes them easy to care for.
 You can plant it in well-drained soil where it gets a lot of sunlight.

 Division 9: True Species And Wild Lilies

 This is a catch-all special of lilies and includes lilies that are naturally and wildly found in Asia, Europe, and North America.
 There are about 445 species of Lilium species that exist today.

 These are smaller and contain the original gene of the plant.
 Since there is no modification, the flowers are usually small and lack some of the brightness and blooming texture of hybrid lilies.

-These are also very sensitive to the weather and the soil condition that makes it difficult to grow beyond its native natural environment.
-You can use the true species of lilies for the cross-matching purpose and create your own set of hybrid lilies.
+These are also very sensitive to the weather and the soil condition that makes it difficult to grow beyond their native natural environment.
+You can use the true species of lilies for cross-matching purpose and create your own set of hybrid lilies.
 But it does require you to have some more advanced knowledge of plant propagation and matchings.

 It grows quickly in the native environment, but if you want to grow it in the garden or in a non-native habitat, then it becomes challenging.